GAMP teams up with GMSA to decentralize annual Ramadan lectures

 Source: www.ghanaweb.com

-The Ghana Association of Muslim Professionals, GAMP, has joined forces with the Ghana Muslim Students Association, GMSA, to execute its annual Ramadan lecturers.
+The Ghana Academy of Muslim Professionals, GAMP, has joined forces with the Ghana Muslim Students Association, GMSA, to execute its annual Ramadan lecturers.

 This year's lectures marks the 24th edition of the M. A. Mujahid Ramadan lecture series, and the decision to decentralize was to take the event to people in the regional capitals.